 Many essential oils have antiviral constituents and healing properties, making them a great tool for healing cold sores.

 Peppermint, tea tree, helichrysum, clove, lavender, bergamot, eucalyptus, geranium, lemon, and rose are all great essential oils to use on the blisters that form during an outbreak of herpes simplex.
-Apply them topically to the affected area throughout the day.
+Apply them topically to the affected area.

 5. Echinacea Tea